snogcel/geckoterminal_collector/TASK_9_ENHANCED_COLLECTORS_SUMMARY.md

 - Comprehensive system monitoring and alerting
 - Better error recovery and debugging capabilities

 The system is now ready for production use with robust rate limiting, data validation, and monitoring capabilities.
+The error that was occurring in the scheduler should now be resolved.